Resilience of dynamical systems: Variation of parameters

-obtained from~\eqref{eq:parametric-ode} through a time-dependent variation of parameters $\gamma:\R\to\R^M$ which is assumed to be bounded, continuous and asymptotically constant.
-In particular, the parameter $r>0$ represents the rate at which the time-dependent variation takes place.
-Furthermore, assume that for all $\lambda$ in the image of $\gamma$, the dynamical systems induced by~\eqref{eq:parametric-ode}$_\lambda$, are all topologically equivalent.
+Typically the study of rate-induced tipping is carried out under the assumption that the time-dependent variation of the parameters does not cross any point of autonomous bifurcation; i.e.~we assume that for all $\lambda$ in the image of $\gamma$, the dynamical systems induced by~\eqref{eq:parametric-ode}$_\lambda$, are all topologically equivalent.
 One might expect that for any fixed attractor $\A_0$ of the \emph{past limit-problem}, and denoted by $\A_f$ the ``corresponding" attractor of the \emph{future limit-problem}, for all $r>0$ there is an attractor of~\eqref{eq:init-probA}$_r$ which approaches $\A_0$ as $t\to-\infty$ and $\A_f$ as $t\to\infty$.
 However, this is not always the case and, depending on $r$, a local attractor of~\eqref{eq:init-probA}$_r$ limiting at $\A_0$ as $t\to-\infty$ may fail to track $\A_f$ as $t\to\infty$.

-In order to be more precise and provide a rigorous presentation, we will need to require further additional assumptions with respect to those stated at the beginning of the section.
-In particular, we assume that $f\in C^2(\R^N\times\R^M,\R^N)$ and that $\Lambda\subset\R^M$ is compact and connected.
-Moreover, we will assume that for all $\lambda\in\Lambda$ the dynamical systems induced by~\eqref{eq:parametric-ode} are topologically equivalent and their dynamics is completely determined by hyperbolic fixed points (for attractors which are not fixed points see for example~\cite{alkhayuon2018rate,kaszas2019tipping,longo2021rate}).
-Moreover, fix $\lambda_0,\lambda_\infty\in\Lambda$ and a twice continuously differentiable function $\gamma:\R\to\Lambda$ such that
+This phenomenon is called \emph{rate-induced tipping}, and the specific value $r^*_{\gamma}(\A_0)$ of the parameter where it occurs is called \emph{critical rate} (see Definition~\ref{def:R-tipping}).
+It seems therefore natural that the critical rate $r^*_{\gamma}(\A_0)$ determines a threshold of resilience for~\eqref{eq:parametric-ode}$_{\lambda_0}$ against the time-dependent change of parameters $\gamma$, in the sense that for all $r<r_\gamma^{*}$, where $r_\gamma^{*}$ is the inferior over all the attractors of~\eqref{eq:parametric-ode}$_{\lambda_0}$, the tracking of attractors from the past to the future is always verified.